IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 # ibm\_container_cluster

 Create, update, or delete a Kubernetes cluster.
 An existing subnet can be attached to the cluster by passing the subnet ID.
-A webhook can be registered to a cluster, and you can add multiple worker nodes with the `workers` option.
+A webhook can be registered to a cluster.
+By default, your single zone cluster is set up with a worker pool that is named default.
 During the creation of cluster the workers are created with the kube version by default.
-During update user need to specify the version of worker to update the worker.

 **Before updating the version of cluster and workers via terraform get the list of available updates and their pre and post update instructions at https://console.bluemix.net/docs/containers/cs_versions.html#version_types.
 Also please go through the instructions at https://console.bluemix.net/docs/containers/cs_cluster_update.html#update.
 _Users must read these docs carefully before updating the version via terraform_.**

+Note: The previous cluster setup of stand-alone worker nodes is supported, but deprecated.
+Clusters now have a feature called a worker pool, which is a collection of worker nodes with the same flavor, such as machine type, CPU, and memory.
+Use ibm_container_worker_pool and ibm_container_worker_pool_zone attachment resources to make changes to your cluster, such as adding zones, adding worker nodes, or updating worker nodes.

 ## Example Usage